Evading Shabiha death squads and other methods of trying not to die.

 Most of them come from Bashar al-Assads’ Allawite sect, and know that they are fighting for their lives.
 If Assad falls, then so do they, and after decades of occupying positions of power in Syrian society, they will do whatever they can to maintain the status quo.

-Having finished all our hugs, kisses and introductions we went to sleep, huddled between all of them on blankets on the ground.
-Or rather tried to, as the cacophony of snores that echoed in the small cave came close to resembling the rumbling of a heavy calibre machine gun.
+Having finished all our hugs, kisses, and introductions, we went to sleep, huddled among all of them on blankets on the ground.
+Or rather, we tried to, as the cacophony of snores that echoed in the small cave came close to resembling the rumbling of a heavy caliber machine gun.

 Continued on the next page.

-The next day we moved around the region, as carefully as the previous night.
+The next day we moved around the region, as carefully as we did the previous night.
 We entered towns that had been hit, and, creeping towards government emplacements, saw how they tried to hide their tanks under tarpaulins.
-As part of the UN-backed ceasefire, tanks and armoured vehicles are supposed to have been removed from villages, but nothing like this has happened, and they remain everywhere.
+As part of the UN-backed ceasefire, tanks, and armored vehicles are supposed to have been removed from villages, but nothing like this has happened, and they remain everywhere.

 We travelled to villages that had been bombed.
-Not just by tanks or shells, but in some cases, by dynamite, helicopters, tanks and bulldozers – all at once.
-Families left destitute lived in tents next to the flattened remains of their homes, and in many cases we met old farmers, young children and women who had been mercilessly attacked.
-It is indiscriminate, and if ever there is a sign that a regime cares not for its people, this was it.
+Not just by tanks or shells, but in some cases, by dynamite, helicopters, tanks, and bulldozers—all at once.
+Families left destitute lived in tents next to the flattened remains of their homes, and in many cases we met old farmers, young children, and women who had been mercilessly attacked.
+It was indiscriminate, and if ever there was a sign that a regime cares not for its people, this was it.
 Wherever we went we stayed for only ten minutes, such is the fear of Assad spies.
 We discovered this for ourselves just the following day.